yakuhzi/news-analysis/README.md

 e.g. as role: WikiLeaks-Gründer Assange)
 * In general, tagesschau and tagging seems to work better than BILD tagging → might be topic related (the first 100 articles of taz& tagesschau were mainly about politics, for BILD mainly cars)

+**SUMMARY:** NER tagging with spacy and german language model does not work perfectly, but quite good and good enough for a first filtering of the text to recognize in which text political parties/ actors are mentioned at all